In this tutorial, you’ll learn how to:

 Ensure your Azure account is configured with Owner access on the subscription you want to use to deploy Elasticsearch.
 To learn more about Azure subscriptions, refer to the Microsoft Azure documentation.

-- In the search bar, enter Elasticsearch and then select Elasticsearch (Elastic Cloud).
+- In the search bar, enter Elastic Cloud (Elasticsearch) and then select Elastic Cloud (Elasticsearch) – An Azure Native ISV Service.

 - Click Create.